The main purpose of this blog is to

 Rules of engagement:

 We will not discuss religion in any serious way.
 This rule reflects my disastrous experience with trying to do this on other blogs.
 Initially, I also included politics among the topics to be avoided—for the same reasons.
-But the past election proved irresistible for some readers who clearly enjoyed discussing events as they unfolded on a day-by-day basis with like-minded friends.
-We did not get into any trouble (i.e. had no visits from trolls and other unpleasant creatures) because we operated underneath the radar of political blogs.
+But the election of 2008 proved irresistible for some readers who clearly enjoyed discussing events as they unfolded on a day-by-day basis with like-minded friends.
+We did not get into any trouble (i.e. had no visits from trolls and other unpleasant creatures) basically because we operated underneath the radar of political blogs.
 Unless this situation changes, we may engage again in political discussions.
+BTW I get profoundly saddened when I go back to those discussions: How optimistic we were, and how badly disappointed we (or at least I) have become since.

 Personal insults will not be tolerated; i.e. I will ruthlesly exercise my power to delete comments that I find offensive.
 I'm very tolerant, though, in that regard; e.g. I did not see a reason to delete a comment advertising an escort service in London—I thought it was funny that the spammer selected the "German comfort food" thread to place the ad.